 The Tension deformer simulates surface tension without squashing and stretching the surface too much.
 It uses the connectivity between the mesh vertices to preserve the (relative) lengths between them.

-Select the mesh you would like to deform.
+Select the object or points of the mesh you would like to deform.
 It makes most sense to use this with Poly or Linear NURBS.

 Right click and select the mesh vertices and drag them around.

 This allows you control the deformation of complicated objects with fewer control points than deforming object directly.
 Maya creates Lattices around the object and when you transform the influence lattice, the object inside it gets deformed.

 coils 10, height 10, width 2, radius 0.2

 divisions: 2, 3, 2

 Select the Lattice,